ochieng2peter/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 guillaume@ubuntu:~/0x07$ python3 -m doctest -v ./tests/4-print_square.txt
 guillaume@ubuntu:~/0x07$
 Repo:

-* GitHub repository:†alx-higher_level_programming
+GitHub repository: alx-higher_level_programming
-* Directory:†0x07-python-test_driven_development
+Directory: 0x07-python-test_driven_development
-* File:†4-print_square.py, tests/4-print_square.txt
+File: 4-print_square.py, tests/4-print_square.txt
-†Done?†Help†Get a sandbox

 4. Text indentation
 mandatory
+Score: 0.0% (Checks completed: 0.0%)
-Write a function that prints a text with 2 new lines after each of these characters:†.,†?†and†:
+Write a function that prints a text with 2 new lines after each of these characters: ., ? and :

-* Prototype:†def text_indentation(text):
+Prototype: def text_indentation(text):
-* text†must be a string, otherwise raise a†TypeError†exception with the message†text must be a string
-* There should be no space at the beginning or at the end of each printed line
-* You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 5-main.py
+text must be a string, otherwise raise a TypeError exception with the message text must be a string There should be no space at the beginning or at the end of each printed line You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 5-main.py
 #!/usr/bin/python3
 text_indentation = __import__('5-text_indentation').text_indentation